 FABER NEW POETS ON TOUR Faber New Poets 2015-2016 - Elaine Beckett, Crispin Best, Sam Buchan-Watts & Rachel Curzon - will tour the UK this Spring to celebrate the publication of their pamphlets on 7 April.
 Now in its fourth incarnation, Faber New Poets is an innovative publishing scheme from Faber & Faber in association with Arts … Continue reading Spring Poetry: Faber New Poets On Tour

-Two weeks ago I found out for the first time about the existence of 76 letters written by my paternal Grandfather whilst a P.O.W. in Nazi Germany from 1941 - 1944.
-This experience, among other things, shaped his love of the natural world and the great outdoors.
-He was an avid poetry reader throughout his life and his time … Continue reading Poem – To Jane: The Invitation by Percy Bysshe Shelley
+Shortly after he passed away, a few weeks ago I found out for the first time about the existence of 76 letters written by my paternal Grandfather whilst a P.O.W. in Nazi Germany from 1941 - 1944.
+This experience among other things, shaped his love of the natural world and the freedom of the great outdoors.
+My … Continue reading Poem – To Jane: The Invitation by Percy Bysshe Shelley

 Last month, Faber & Faber with Arts Council England announced the recipients of the Faber New Poets scheme 2015–16, with awards going to Crispin Best, Elaine Beckett, Sam Buchan-Watts & Rachel Curzon, as well as a further eight highly commended poets.
 Open to those who have yet to publish a first collection or pamphlet, the Faber … Continue reading Event: Faber New Poets 2015-2016 read together for first time at Faber Social